lpodger/rock-paper-scissors-game/README.md

 A function with a series of if statements was used to set the conditions for winning and losing.
 Finally all of these functions were put inside a game function which tallied the results and plays the game five times at which point a winner is declared.

+This project was updated further and some of the code refactored to include a UI that allows players to click buttons to choose their weapon and the outcome displayed.

 Technologies used

 HTML, JavaScript